 911 and parents are contacted immediately if a student is injured during the school day.
 Students are supervised at all times on campus during class time, passing period, and lunch breaks.
 Witnesses of the injury will be asked to fill out an Incident Report.

+Administration of Medications Policy

 The School staff is responsible for overseeing the administration of medication to students attending the School during regular school hours.
 It is imperative that practices followed in the administration of medication be carefully delineated to ensure the safety of our students and the legal protection of our employees.
-Any pupil who is required to take, during the regular school day, medication prescribed for him or her by a physician or surgeon, or ordered for him or her by a physician assistant practicing in compliance with Chapter 7/7 (commencing with Section 3500) of Division 2 of the Business and Professions Code, may be assisted by designated school personnel or may carry and self-administer prescription auto-injectable epinephrine if the School receives the appropriate written statements as follows:
+Any pupil who is required to take, during the regular school day (including before- or after-school programs, field trips, extracurricular or co-curricular activities, and camps or other activities that typically involve at least one overnight stay from home.), medication prescribed for him or her by a physician or surgeon, or ordered for him or her by a physician assistant practicing in compliance with Chapter 7/7 (commencing with Section 3500) of Division 2 of the Business and Professions Code, may be assisted by designated school personnel or may carry and self-administer prescription auto-injectable epinephrine if the School receives the appropriate written statements as follows:

 1. In order for a pupil to carry and self-administer prescription auto-injectable epinephrine, the School shall obtain both (a) a written statement from the physician or surgeon detailing the name of the medication, method, amount, and time schedules by which the medication is to be taken, and confirming that the pupil is able to self-administer auto-injectable epinephrine, and (b) a written statement from the parent, foster parent, or guardian of the pupil consenting to the self-administration, providing a release for the designated school personnel to consult with the health care provider of the pupil regarding any questions that may arise with regard to the medication, and releasing the School and school personnel from civil liability if the self-administering pupil suffers an adverse reaction as a result of self-administering medication.